matter-labs/zksync-web-era-docs/docs/reference/concepts/rollups.md

 ## Optimistic vs ZK rollups

-Currently, there are 2 types of rollups used for scaling Ethereum.
+Currently, there are 2 types of rollups used to scale Ethereum.

-1. ZK Rollups (Zero-Knowledge Rollups) - eg: zksync, loopring etc
+1. ZK Rollups (Zero-Knowledge Rollups) - eg: zkSync, Loopring, Starknet, Scroll etc
 2. Optimistic Rollups - eg: Optimism, Arbitrum etc

 The main difference between ZK and Optimistic rollups is in the way this batch of transactions becomes <em>final</em>.